AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module3/ex3.md

 ---
-title: Module 2, Exercise
+title: Foundation - Real-time Customer Profile - Visualize your own real-time customer profile - API
-description:
+description: Foundation - Real-time Customer Profile - Visualize your own real-time customer profile - API
 kt: 5342
-audience:
+audience: Data Engineer, Data Architect, Marketer
 doc-type: tutorial
 activity:
 ---

-# 3 - Visualize your own real-time customer profile - API
+## 3.3 - Visualize your own real-time customer profile - API

 In this exercise, you'll use Postman and Adobe I/O to query Adobe Experience Platform's API's to view your own real-time customer profile.

-## Story
+### Story

 In the real-time customer profile, all profile data is shown alongside behavioral and transactional data and the view will also be enriched with existing segment memberships.
 The data that is shown here comes from anywhere, from any Adobe Solution to any external solution.
 This is the most powerful view of Adobe Experience Platform: the true Experience System of Record.
 The Real-Time Customer Profile can be consumed by all Adobe solutions, but also by external solutions like Call Centers or in-store clienteling apps.
 The way to do is is to connect those external solutions to Adobe Experience Platform's API's.

-## 3.1 - Your Identifiers
+### 3.3.1 - Your Identifiers

 On the X-ray panel on the website, you can find multiple identities.
 Every Identity is linked to a Namespace.

 ![Customer Profile](./images/identities.png)